Skip to content

 }

-Add af-api-key and af-project-id as credentials in Manage Jenkins > Credentials.
+Add af-api-key and af-project-id as Secret text credentials in Manage Jenkins > Credentials.
+Each sh step runs in a separate shell, so PATH must be exported in every step that calls af.

 Test Framework Setup